LFCC Welfare and Safeguarding Policy

 The following terms are used in the club's policy:

 Young people will be welcome to take part in a lot of Leicester Forest’s activities and we will run specific events for children and young people.
-However Leicester Forest requires that parents or guardians of young people taking part in all our club activities complete our parental consent form.
+However Leicester Forest requires that parents or guardians of young people taking part in all our club activities complete our parental consent form available below.

 Some of Leicester Forest activities can be challenging and anyone taking part, including young people, must have the minimum level of skills and a suitable bicycle to participate in that activity.

 + Young People Taking Part in Club Runs